cris2123/HelloGit/git_commands.md

 The line codes of the branches files are at the bottom of this marker.

 When we want to get the remote repo which could have diferents updates from what
-we have on our local repo , we need first stah our local changes to go back to a clean version of work, then we do a git pull to bring the remote change to our local repo and finally merge our stashed changes with the changes from the remote
+we have on our local repo , we need first stash our local changes to go back to a clean version of work, then we do a git pull to bring the remote change to our local repo and finally merge our stashed changes with the changes from the remote